 “Memory is established, step by step, upon the continuous passage from one instant to another, and upon the interlocking of each one, along with its entire horizon, within the thickness of the one that follows.”
 Maurice Merleau-Ponty

 The key word here is continuous.
-The closely woven fabric that Maurice Merleau-Ponty says makes up reality is violently ripped every time the rocket man leaves.
+The closely woven fabric that Maurice Merleau-Ponty says makes up reality and is violently ripped every time the rocket man leaves.
 It is no wonder that when the Rocket Man returns from a trip, he can’t even bring himself to look at the sky, even though it stares at him as he furiously tries to keep his feet on the ground.

 Doug, the narrator, loses his father every few months to outer space escapades.
 For the Rocket Man, it is not enough to search for greener grass in his neighbor’s yard.
-He must search beyond his horizon.
+He must explore beyond his horizon.

 Sadly, he is not alone in his discontent.

 This sense of discontent comes from a problematic orientation to space.
-When Martin Heidegger says language is the house of being, it would be a mistake to regard his notion of architecture as anything other than a house with walls that pulse, breathe, and grow.
+When Martin Heidegger says the language is the house of being, it would be a mistake to regard his notion of architecture as anything other than a house with walls that pulse, breathe, and grow.

 Yet it is Heidegger who teaches us how to apprehend these walls with an appreciation for the freedom they invoke in his essay, “Building, Dwelling, Thinking”: